StatsGary/PyHacks-Tutorials/README.md

 <img src ="man/figures/PyHacks.png" width="400"
      height="250">

-PyHacks is a tutorial repo managed by Gary Hutson from hutsons-hacks.info.
+PyHacks is a tutorial repo managed by Gary Hutson from <a href="https://hutsons-hacks.info/">hutsons-hacks.info</a>.
 This has been created to enable people to get up to speed quickly and to enable people to learn from my pain of learning Python about 4 years ago.
 This will act as a support to my YouTube tutorials.

 ## What's contained
 The list below shows all the current files for getting up to speed with Python quickly: